sb2nov/mac-setup/README.md

 - Microsoft Office:
 - Asepsis:

-## Extra Apps
+## Extra-Apps

 Might be useful in somecases, not for daily use.

--Weka
+- Weka
--Rstudio
+- Rstudio
--Processing
+- Processing
--Chmox
+- Chmox
--FX Photo Studio
+- FX Photo Studio
--iBooks
+- iBooks
--MotionFX
+- MotionFX